-Exhibit 5

-Sparebanken Sor's capital levels are comparable to its similarly-rated peers
+Exhibit 5 Sparebanken Sor's capital levels are comparable to its similarly-rated peers

-Note: Based on Q3 2020 Moody's adjusted data, Sparebanken Sor and Sparebanken Sogn og Fjordane use the standard method while Sparebanken More and Sparebanken Vest use the Internal Ratings Based Approach for their risk weighted assets and capital calculation.
+Note: Based on year-end 2020 Moody's adjusted data, Sparebanken Sor and Sparebanken Sogn og Fjordane use the standard method while Sparebanken More and Sparebanken Vest use the Internal Ratings Based Approach for their risk weighted assets and capital calculation.

-Source: Moody's Financial Metrics, Sparebanken Sor
+Source: Moody's Financial Metrics

-On 5 November 2020, Norway's Ministry of Finance notified relevant European Union and European Economic Area authorities of changes it was making to the tit currently applies to all Norwegian banks.
-To ensure that all Norwegian banks maintain high capital levels the systemic risk buffer will increase by 150 basis points to 4.5% on 31 December 2020 from 3% currently.
-For banks using advanced internal risk-based (AIRB) models for calculating their RWAs, the change will apply from the end of this year.
-For the other banks using mainly the standardised approach, including Sparebanken Sor, there will be a phase-in period until year-end 2022.
+On 5 November 2020, Norway's Ministry of Finance notified relevant European Union and European Economic Area authorities of changes it was making to the systemic risk buffer requirement that it currently applies to all Norwegian banks.
+To ensure that all Norwegian banks maintain high capital levels the systemic risk buffer increased by 150 basis points to 4.5% on 31 December 2020.
+For banks using advanced internal risk-based (AIRB) models for calculating their RWAs, the change applied immediately.
+For the other banks using mainly the standardised approach, including Sparebanken Sor, there is a phase-in period until year-end 2022.
 The phase-in period will give the Norwegian regulator time to adjust its Pillar 2 requirements for these banks to calibrate the full effect of the changes.